krak1/krak1.github.io/README.md

 # krak1.github.io
 portfolio
-This portfolio website is made using react with a django backend, To view the page click [here](https://krak1.github.io)
+This portfolio website is made using react with a django backend.
+To view the page click [here](https://krak1.github.io)